What Is Branding? Everything Is Branding.

 Everything is branding?
 Hardly.

 The pervasiveness of branding in the west is a relatively recent blip on the radar of design history.
-Branding is omnipresent, but it’s not all-encompassing.
+How branding works is omnipresent, but it’s not all-encompassing.
 Still, there’s a growing sentiment that whatever happens within a company’s sphere of operations constitutes branding.

-If an executive misspeaks, a product glitches, or an organizational conflict is brought to light, we’re quick to label “branding failure.”
+If an executive misspeaks, a product glitches, or an organizational conflict is brought to light, we’re quick to define “branding failure.”

 There are actions that a business takes and events that a business responds to.
 Branding informs both, but it’s a leap to insist that all business activity is branding.
 The mental gymnastics are possible, but you might pull a frontal lobe in the process.